OrDrumbox v2 User Manual

 |---|---|---|---|

-| LED | on/off | off | Enable/disable reverb |
+| LED | on/off | on | Enable/disable reverb (green = active) |

 | RevT | none, room, hall, plate, spring, gated | none | Reverb preset |